-Record of invitations sent to the stakeholders Attendance sheet of the VPA LSC meeting 19 to avoid compliance with the appliable Small Scale Sequestration Product Requirements, if each of the independent subsystems/measures included in the VPA of a PoA is no larger than 1,500 kW that employ distributed renewable energy generation technology (Type 1) or that achieve energy savings at a scale of no more than 600 MWh per year (Type II) or that baseline is applied in the VPA.
-Each improved cookstove is less than 1.8 GWh of thermal energy savings per year.
+Record of invitations sent to the stakeholders Attendance sheet of the VPA LSC meeting 19 to avoid compliance with the appliable Small Scale thresholds at the Emission Reduction & Sequestration Product Requirements, if each of the independent subsystems/measures included in the VPA of a PoA is no larger than 1,500 kW that employ distributed renewable energy generation technology (Type 1) or that achieve energy savings at a scale of no Each improved cookstove is less than 1.8 GWh of thermal energy savings per year.
 Each Solar lighting systems (SLS) are less than 1500 kW.
 Product data sheets or specification or product information sheets from manufacturer are available.